 - The NC will assess and consider the following attributes or factors in making recommendation:- - 1.
 Skills, knowledge, expertise and experience; - 2.
-Professionalism; - 3.
-Commitment (including time commitment) to effectively discharge his/her role as a Director; - 4.
-In the case of candidates for the position of Independent Directors, the NC evaluates the candidates' abilities to discharge such responsibilities/functions as are expected from Independent Directors; and - Boardroom diversity including gender diversity. - The formal and transparent procedures for appointment of Directors as follows:- - 1.
-A list of nominations for candidates proposed by the MD/ED and the NC will review profile of a short-list of suitable candidates for consideration. - 2.
-A short-list of suitable candidate to be circulated for consideration. - 3.
-The NC will then recommend the appointment to the Board. - 4.
-The Board will make a decision to appoint the candidate.
+Professionalism; - Commitment (including time commitment) to effectively discharge his/her role as a Director: - In the case of candidates for the position of Independent Directors, the NC evaluates the candidates' abilities to discharge such responsibilities/functions as are expected from Independent Directors; and - Boardroom diversity including gender diversity.